 Whilst venturing out into the unknown can be a life-changing experience, at some point, you might get sick.
-Amidst reading up on local food and culture sometimes we forget about the important stuff, like how to handle a medical emergency in a new city.
+Amidst reading up on local food and culture sometimes we forget about the important stuff, like how to handle a medical emergency or getting sick in a new city.

 Here are some tips that you should take into consideration to help you survive in case you get sick in China.

 Before you arrive

 Regardless of whether it’s a simple case of contracting the common cold or severe food poisoning, it’s most likely that you’ll get sick within the first 7 – 10 days of arriving as your body readjusts to the new surroundings.
 Here’s what I recommend you do before leaving:

 1. Pack an essential emergency kit.